Updated November 6, 2020.

 Workplaces may have other safety measures in place like plexiglass barriers, enhanced cleaning and disinfection, and physical distancing, but employees are still required to wear face coverings when other safety measures are in place.

-Employees are not required to wear a face covering in areas not accessible to the public such as, staff lounge areas, stock/storage rooms, workshop/service rooms, private offices, shipping/receiving areas, outdoor patio/display areas of a retail location (e.g., outdoor garden centres).
+Separately under the provincial order, employees are required to wear a face covering in all workplaces when physical distancing is a challenge (including areas not accessible to the public such as, staff lounge areas, stock/storage rooms, workshop/service rooms, private offices, shipping/receiving areas, outdoor patio/display areas of a retail location (e.g., outdoor garden centres)).

 Establishments may choose to have disposable masks available for the public, but it’s not a requirement.
 Visitors of a commercial establishment must supply their own face covering.